Christian Symbols and Christ Figures in "The Lord of the Rings"

 2. Aragorn: The Healer and Glorious King

 Tolkien describes Aragorn as someone that none of us would really be attracted to.
-As Tolkien would put it, “All that is gold does not glitter (Fellowship of the Ring Ch.10).”
-This sounds very familiar to a passage of scripture that describes Jesus.
+As Tolkien would put it, “All that is gold does not glitter" (Fellowship of the Ring ch.10).
+This sounds very familiar to a passage of scripture that describes Jesus:

-"He had no beauty or majesty to attract us to him, nothing in his appearance that we should desire him." — Isaiah 53:2
+"He had no beauty or majesty to attract us to him; nothing in his appearance that we should desire him." — Isaiah 53:2

-Furthermore, in The Return of the King, Aragorn dies a figurative death when he enters the Path of the Dead to summon the deceased traitors of the mountain to fulfill their ancient oath and fight for Gondor.
+Furthermore, in Return of the King, Aragorn dies a figurative death when he enters the Path of the Dead to summon the deceased traitors of the mountain to fulfill their ancient oath and fight for Gondor.
 Though Aragorn himself did not die, he willingly entered into a world in which the line between life and death is very blurred.
 Moreover, being surrounded by ghosts, darkness, evil, skulls, and other symbols of death emphasizes Aragorn’s metaphorical death.
 Once Aragorn emerges from the dark Path of the Dead, he leads his newfound army of the dead to liberate Gondor from the forces of darkness.

-Upon the fall of Sauron and the flight of Sauron’s armies, Aragorn is crowned King with much praise and exaltation.
-Aragorn’s coronation signaled the restoration of the ancient Kingdom of Gondor and began a time of unparalleled peace.
+Upon the fall of Sauron, flight of Sauron’s armies, and Aragorn's healing of the people of Gondor, Aragorn is crowned king with much praise and exaltation.
+His coronation signaled the restoration of the ancient Kingdom of Gondor and began a time of unparalleled peace.

-The Christ symbolism in Aragorn largely draws from the Jesus of Revelation.
+The Christ symbolism of Aragorn largely draws from the Jesus of Revelation.
 In Christian theology, Jesus Christ is going to return to the world and rescue all those who have faithfully served God.
 When Jesus returns, the book of Revelation describes Jesus as a warrior much like Aragorn: